jglovier/jglovier.github.io/process/index.md

 Also, this process has been tested mainly on teams with a single designer and multiple engineers, sometimes with a product manager and often without.
 So I admit that my expertise outside of that setup is relatively untested *(…and I'd love to [hear your feedback](mailto:jglovier+designprocessfeedback@gmail.com) if you've worked in different setups!)*.

-My process has three phases: investigation, exploration, and implementation.
+My process has three phases: investigate, explore, and implement.

-## Investigation
+## Investigate 🔍👀

-The first stage is the **investigation phase**.
 Any effective process starts with a clear understanding of the rationale for the work.
 What are we doing?
 Why are we doing it?
 What do we know so far?

 This phase focuses on curiosity – asking lots of questions and listening to other people's perspectives, digging into data to find quantifiable insights, thinking from first principles to understand what the core building blocks are, and really seeking to identify an emerging narrative that can be the guiding vision for the work.